fgmacedo/python-statemachine/docs/async.md

 ```

-## Sync codebase with async handlers
+## Sync codebase with async callbacks

-The same state machine can be executed on a sync codebase, even if it contains async handlers.
-The handlers will be
-awaited on an `asyncio.get_event_loop()` if needed.
+The same state machine can be executed in a synchronous codebase, even if it contains async callbacks.
+The callbacks will be awaited using `asyncio.get_event_loop()` if needed.

 ```py
 >>> sm = AsyncStateMachine()